 The beautiful Blue Lagoon, Reykjavik, Iceland

-Before we left Canada for our European trip we had made an online reservation for 8:00 pm, and we were looking forward to this experience very much, and I must say that we were not disappointed.
+Before we left Canada at the end of our visit to Iceland day seven, for our European trip we had made an online reservation for 8:00 pm, and we were looking forward to this experience very much, and I must say that we were not disappointed.

 The Blue Lagoon isn't cheap - we chose the lowest cost package, which was 6,100 ISK, roughly $67 Canadian dollars, and for that we had a swim / bathe in the mineral-rich warm waters and a mineral mask treatment.